Published ยท Updated

 Tiger lilies are naturally deer resistant and also produce bulbils (aerial bulbs) on their stems for easy propagation without seeds.

-flowers/tiger lily orange tiger lilies with dark spots
+Vibrant orange tiger lilies with recurved petals and prominent dark brown spots

 Tiger lily (Lilium lancifolium) with characteristic spots